← Back to Knowledge

 Note that because the Balancing Market conducts cross-area interchange (procurement of balancing capacity across areas), the figures differ between "by power source location" and "by TSO."
 This article uses data by TSO (the volume actually procured by each area's transmission and distribution operator).

-Source: Electric Power Reserve Exchange (EPRX), Trading Results (Final Values)
+Source: Electric Power Reserve Exchange (EPRX), Trading Results (Preliminary for Apr–Jun 2026; Final for FY2025)

 https://www.eprx.or.jp/information/results.php

-"96% shortage rate" does NOT equal blackout risk.
+"68% shortage rate" does NOT equal blackout risk.
 The shortage rate in this article refers only to the proportion that could not be procured through the Balancing Market.
 Transmission and distribution operators (TSOs) secure the balancing capacity not procured through the market via bilateral contracts with thermal and pumped-hydro plants or direct dispatch of their own generation assets, so actual grid operations are not disrupted.
-At present, the vast majority of balancing capacity is covered by such legacy bilateral contracts, and only a small fraction is traded on the market.
-A high shortage rate means the transition to market-based procurement has not yet progressed far, indicating significant room for newly entering batteries to win contracts.
+A substantial portion of balancing capacity is still covered by such legacy bilateral contracts, and market-based procurement remains a work in progress.
+A higher shortage rate means more room remains for the transition to market procurement—that is, more room for newly entering batteries to win contracts.

 The Primary Reserve Online product is one of the markets with the largest trading volume for batteries, alongside the Composite product.
-The national annual shortage rate (weighted average) is 59.2%, with significant variation across areas.
+Under the new regime (April–June 2026), the national shortage rate (weighted average) is 28.3%, roughly half the 59.2% recorded in FY2025 under the old system.
+Variation across areas remains significant.

 Hokkaido